newatoms/guides/start-using-polymer/readme.md

 A polymer paper-input element:
 <img src="paper-input.png" width=500/>

-It's difficult to define precisely what the goal of the element is and how this goal can be reached using values that might differ over different parts of the site/ different sites.
+It's difficult to define precisely what the goal of the element is and how this goal can be reached using values that might differ over different parts of the site or different sites.
 Take your time 🕒 [Read our guide on how to create a new element](https://hub.com/newatoms/newatoms/blob/ready/internal/guides/how-to-create-a-new-element.md)

 ### Communication between elements